Claude

 House Rx

 House Rx is an AI-driven platform focused on in-clinic specialty pharmacies (hospital or cancer clinics with in-house dispensing).
 It has introduced a generative AI prior-authorization tool ("Smart PA") that pre-fills payer questionnaires from patient records, making prior authorizations 80% automated.
-According to House Rx, clinics can generate PA responses in ~15 seconds and submit them in under 60 seconds, achieving a 92% first-pass approval rate ([13]).
-This dramatically cuts wait times: clinics using House Rx report an average time-to-fill of about 3.5 days for specialty drugs, versus an industry average of 15.5 days ([13]).
-In November 2025, House Rx raised $55 million in Series B funding led by New Enterprise Associates (NEA) and Town Hall Ventures, bringing total capital raised to $100 million ([14]).
-The company now processes approximately $1.5 billion in specialty scripts annually across more than 1,000 providers at 80 clinic sites, with volume expected to reach $3 billion by end of 2026.
+House Rx reports that clinics can generate PA responses in about 15 seconds and submit them in under 60 seconds, with a 92% first-pass approval rate.
+In the same company announcement, House Rx reports an average specialty-drug time-to-fill of about 3.5 days for its clinics, compared with a cited industry average of 15.5 days ([12]).
+These are company-reported figures, not an independent comparison.
+In November 2025, House Rx raised $55 million in Series B funding led by New Enterprise Associates (NEA) and Town Hall Ventures, bringing total capital raised to $100 million ([13]).
+In the funding announcement, House Rx reported that it processes approximately $1.5 billion in specialty scripts annually across more than 1,000 providers at 80 clinic sites, and projected volume would reach $3 billion by the end of 2026.
 House Rx was also recognized by Time Magazine as one of the World's Top HealthTech Companies of 2025.
-By automating laborious tasks (from PA to scheduling), it aims to give providers and pharmacists more time for patient care ([14]).
+By automating laborious tasks (from PA to scheduling), it aims to give providers and pharmacists more time for patient care ([13]).

 Mandolin